-Before you decide whether buying a business is the right path for you, take some time to learn about the pros and cons of buying a business.
+Before you decide whether buying a business is the right path for you, take some time to learn about the pros and cons of this option.
 There are benefits and opportunities for gain.
 However, there are also risks, potential pitfalls, and investments you'll need to make to succeed.

 Let's dive into the pros and cons of buying a business.

-Buying a business can be a smart move for many people, especially those who are willing to put in the due diligence that's needed to find and assess opportunities.
+Buying an established business can be a smart move for many people, especially those who are willing to put in the due diligence that's needed to find and assess opportunities.
 Businesses that are established, profitable, and have a steady stream of customers can offer lots of advantages.
 These might include:

 An established structure.